polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 12. Select the **Directory + Subscription** icon (to the right of the Cloud Shell icon).

-13. In the Directory + Subscription pane, in the Switch directory section, select the entry representing the Azure Active Directory tenant associated with the Azure Stack environment.
+13. In the Directory + Subscription pane, in the Switch directory section, select the entry representing the Azure Active Directory tenant associated with the Azure Stack Hub environment.

 14. In the Azure portal, select the user name appearing in the upper right corner, select **Sign out**, and then close the web browser window.

-### Task 2: Configure the existing Azure Stack Azure Active Directory tenant
+### Task 2: Configure the existing Azure Stack Hub Azure Active Directory tenant

 1. Start Windows PowerShell ISE as administrator.

     > **Note**: Subsequent steps require Azure Stack PowerShell and tools installed.
-This was performed as part of **Azure Stack - Operations - Before the hands-on lab setup guide**.
+This was performed as part of **Azure Stack Hub - Operations - Before the hands-on lab setup guide**.

-2. From the Administrator: Windows PowerShell ISE window, set the current directory to the location of the Azure Stack Tools and import required PowerShell modules by running the following:
+2. From the Administrator: Windows PowerShell ISE window, set the current directory to the location of the Azure Stack Hub Tools and import required PowerShell modules by running the following:

     ```powershell
     Set-Location -Path '\AzureStack-Tools-master'